twinkletwinklelittlestar70/twinkletwinklelittlestar70.github.io/source/_posts/ml-stylegnn.md

 The requested device appears to be a GPU, but CUDA is not enabled.
 ```

-I am pretty new to colab and the first idea comes to me is to make sure my GPU configuration of colab.
+I am pretty new to colab and the first idea came to me is to make sure my GPU configuration of colab.
 But it looked fine.
 And I thought CUDA mush be the problem.
-Following the env requirements on the project github READ.me file.
-I tried to install CUDA 9.0 instead but it didnot work.
+Following the env requirements on the project github READ.me, I tried to install CUDA 9.0 instead but it didnot work.
 Then I thought this might be a compatibility issue between tensorflow version and CUDA.
 So I tried more different versions.
 Not surprisingly, the error was still being reported.

 Desperate, I read the error report carefully.
 It was mentioned in the error that tensorflow tried to find the GPU, but did not find a runnable one.